sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 To stop it:
 ```
-make kill sai-thrift-server
+make kill saithrift-server
 ```

-## Build sai-thrift-client docker image
+## Build saithrift-client docker image
 ```
 run-saithrift-client-tests
 ```
-This will build a docker image which has all libraries needed to talk to the sai-thrift-server daemon, including:
+This will build a docker image which has all libraries needed to talk to the saithrift-server daemon, including:
-* sai-thrift client libraries (Python)
+* saithrift client libraries (Python)
 * PTF framework from [OCP SAI repo](https://github.com/opencomputeproject/SAI.git), including all test cases
 * The [PTF repo](https://github.com/p4lang/ptf) imported from p4lang
 * Scapy etc.